-Marc has technical experience in computer hardware ranging from PC’s to mainframe servers dating from the late 70’s to current day; application software for including C, C++, perl, Visual Basic, Fortran and ADA; databases and information processing including Oracle, D-Base, Sybase and MySQL; operating systems including DOS, Windows, macOS, NeXT, various UNIX and Linux, and Android; electronic circuits and devices; wireless communication devices and systems; light sources for video displays including liquid-crystal displays; video compression including MPEG-1, MPEG-2, H.264, and VC-1 standards and related technology; audio compression including MP3 standard and related technology; speech compression including G.723.1 standard and related technology; computer networking including ATM, Ethernet switch/router design and security; wireless technologies including CDMA, WiMAX, GSM, LTE devices, and infrastructure.
+Marc has technical experience in computer hardware ranging from PCs to mainframe servers dating from the late 70s to current day; application software for including C, C++, C#, JAVA, Perl, Visual Basic, Fortran, ADA, RTL (Verilog and VHDL); databases and information processing including Oracle, D-Base, Sybase and MySQL; operating systems including DOS, Windows, macOS, NeXT, various UNIX and Linux, and Android; electronic circuits and devices including various CPUs, GPUs, memory/storage and Bus architectures; light sources for video displays including liquid-crystal displays; video compression including MPEG-1, MPEG-2, H.264, and VC-1 standards and related technology; audio compression including MP3 standard and related technology; speech compression including G.723.1 standard and related technology; computer networking including ATM, Ethernet switch/router design and security; wireless technologies including CDMA, WiMAX, GSM, LTE devices, and infrastructure.

 Marc specializes in locating hard to find prior art and has a library of hardware ranging from computers and routing devices to software and tools dating to the late 1970’s.
 Marc Identifies, contacts and interfaces with testifying and technical experts as a peer and work closely with them on all technical issues.

 Multimedia Patent Trust v.
 Microsoft No. 06-CV-0684 H(S.D.
 Cal.) – Defended Microsoft against a video compression patent asserted by Multimedia Patent Trust (MPT).
 Provided technology analysis of video decoder source code and provided prior art analysis.